 Teaching Kids Meditation Is Easier Than We Think

 Have you ever watched a toddler eat their food?
 Before they take a bite of it, they thoroughly examine it—they smell it, take it apart, poke it with their fingers, bite it, and spit it out.

-Children naturally exercise mindfulness — a key component of meditation — because they have less mental barriers, biases, and pre-determined beliefs that allows them to experience a pure state of mindfulness.
+Children naturally exercise mindfulness, a key component of meditation.
+Since they have fewer mental barriers, biases, and pre-determined beliefs, they manage to experience a pure state of mindfulness.

 So it’s safe to say that incorporating meditation into a child’s learning process is easier than we think, and schools across the U.S. have begun adding meditation to their curriculum with positive results.